danygiguere/fiber-go-example/README.md

 This is just a demo project to learn https://gofiber.io (GO) with the GORM orm

-To start the application, just run `go run main.go`
+To start the application, just run `go run app.go`
-or: `CompileDaemon` wich will watch and reload on file change

 Packages used:
 go get github.com/joho/godotenv